-3. At night, follow with a light 'peel' exfoliator such as salicylic (best for acne) or glycolic acid (best for aging or dull skin).
+3. At night, follow with a light “peel” exfoliator such as salicylic acid, which is great for acne prone skin.
 This not only removes any remaining dirt or oily, but actively dissolves dead skin cells and unblocks pores to keep your skin clear and fresh.

 4. Always use a light moisturizer to keep skin balanced.
 Keep in mind that while creams and lotions with fancy ingredients are nice, the main goal of a moisturizer for acne should be to rebalance and protect.
 Leave the specific treatments to other parts of your routine.

 5. Use a non-comedogenic sunscreen daily.
 The sun causes inflammation deep within your skin and can be a major cause of breakouts, blackheads and oil (not to mention the aging effect!).
 A physical block that contains zinc oxide is less irritating on skin.
-Plus, zinc is has anti inflammatory and anti microbal properties which have been shown to be effective for acne (source)
+Plus, zinc is has anti inflammatory and anti microbial properties which have been shown to be effective for acne (source).

-8. Instead, the best exfoliator for acne is salicylic acid which dissolves oil and dead skin cells, evenly.
-Used consistently it will remove and prevent blackheads, refine pores and improve the health of your skin long term.
+8. Instead – the best exfoliator for acne is salicylic acid which dissolves oil and dead skin cells, evenly.
+Used consistently it will remove and prevent blackheads, refine pores and help improve your skin long term.